tylerebowers/Schwab-API-Python/docs/client.md

 * Refresh token - valid for 7 days, used to "refresh" the access token.
 * Access token - valid for 30 minutes, used in all api calls.

-If you want to access the access or refresh tokens you can call `client.access_token` or `client.refresh_token`.
+If you want to access the access or refresh tokens you can call `client.tokens.access_token` or `client.tokens.refresh_token`.
 The access token can be easily updated/refreshed assuming that the refresh token is valid, getting a new refresh token, however, requires user input.
-It is recommended force-update the refresh token during weekends so it is valid during the week, this can be done with the call: `client.update_tokens(force=True)`, or by changing the date in `tokens.json`.
+It is recommended force-update the refresh token during weekends so it is valid during the week, this can be done with the call: `client.tokens.update_tokens(force=True)`, or by changing the date in `tokens.json`.

+If you want to manually control token updating (e.g. you want to "catch" the callback url after signing in, or you are using schwabdev in a webapp) then you might want to set `update_tokens_auto=False` during client creation and have your own thread that updates the tokens.
+Make a copy of the `client.tokens.update_tokens(...)` method (in tokens.py) which you will call in a daemon threaded loop (look at the `checker(self)` thread in the `__init__` function of `tokens.py`) .You'll still want to use `client.tokens.update_access_token()` for the access tokens, however, you will want to change `client.tokens.update_refresh_token()` for the refresh tokens.
+To get the auth url call `client.tokens.get_refresh_token_auth_url()`, after the user authenticates with that link you get the callback url with code.
+Either the whole url (starting at https://...) or just the code can be sent to the `client.tokens.update_refresh_token_from_code(<url or code>)` method which will update the refresh token (and access token).

 ## Common Issues